 We will be operating in areas where the volume of waste is the most important, estuaries or mouths of the 10 most polluting rivers for example.
-It has been proven that 90% of plastic pollution is mainly being dumped in 10 rivers which in turn pollute the oceans (mainly in Asia, Africa and South America).
+It has been proven that 90% of marine plastic pollution coming from rivers originate from only 10 rivers (mainly in Asia, Africa and South America).

 The targeting will be based on satellite images that we will collect and also on exploratory campaigns run by other associations, NGOs or any other specialized organization ready to support our cause.